Name: Isagenix International LLC

-To get started on with the multi level marketing Isagenix recommend you buy their Isagenix products first.
+To get started on with the multi-level marketing Isagenix recommend you buy their Isagenix products first.
 To come from the place of knowledge and integrity.
 It probably doesn’t hurt when trying to sell the products too.
 So you can tell future customers, “don’t buy the chocolate flavor it doesn’t taste very good” or something like that.

 The next step Isagenix recommends after that is making that dreaded MLM list.
 Oh yes!
 You know the list of people you know, friends, family, coworkers, and strangers.
 Be prepared for you rookies out there, for the droves of NOES your going to get.
 Every known MLM company uses this friend skirting, future family avoidance making list.
-If you want to spend Christmas alone this year, then push a MLM product down the throats of your family members during the next holiday get together and see what happens in the months afterwards.
+If you want to spend Christmas alone this year, then push an MLM product down the throats of your family members during the next holiday get together and see what happens in the months afterward.
 AWKWARD!!!
 You have been warned.
 Although Isagenix warns you to be subtle and vague when pitching Isagenix.

 How To Earn

 Their pay system is complicated with multiple different levels, definition of Terms (OMG!!
-Study this for a while) and different requirements for each level, for example you can be a Manager but you can also be a “Crystal Manager”(what kind of name is that?
+Study this for a while) and different requirements for each level, for example, you can be a Manager, but you can also be a “Crystal Manager”(what kind of name is that?
 Are we in Lord of the Rings?
 Hey Frodo, check out this Crystal Director I found in Mordor!).

 I can also see someone saying to associate below them, “Yeah, I’m not a Manager, I’m a Crystal Manager” I sure hope the wife/mom (Kathy) came up with this name, I would cringe if old Jimbo did.

-To get more details on this complicated detailed compensation plan head on over here.
+To get more details on this complicated, detailed compensation plan head on over here.
 I will try to simplify.
 Sorry, Yoda.

 The hierarchy at Isagenix is: